 ½ tsp garlic powder

-1. In a dutch oven or large pot, add olive oil, onions and a dash of salt.
-Saute over med-high until onions are translucent (~5 minutes).
+1. First, you’ll sauté the aromatics for the kohlrabi soup.
+In a dutch oven or large soup pot, add olive oil, onions and a dash of salt.
+Sauté over med-high until onions are translucent (~5 minutes).

-3. Add the kohlrabi, vegan milk, and the bouillon cube (crush it up).
+3. Add the kohlrabi, vegan milk, and the bouillon cube (crush it up) to the soup pot.
 Cover with a lid, bring to a boil, and then, lower to a simmer for ~15 minutes or until all the vegetables are cooked through.